What’s with these economics IA’s / Commentaries when I am already struggling with my EE and TOK?

 I am sure that these were the thoughts rambling in your head when you had your first Economics IA orientation at school.
 In all honestly, Economies IA may come out a little intimidating but once you decipher them, they are one of the most interesting commentaries that you will write in your life.
 Hereafter, you will read about:

+This blog acts as an IB Economics Internal Assessment Guide which will help you rank up your performance in IB Economics.
 Before you start reading this article to write better economics IA, check out this video showing you how to write an economics IA in 2 hours!

 The Basics of Economics IA

 20% of your overall IB Economics grade depends on your Economics IA.
 You are going to submit three Economics commentaries by the end of your IB diploma/certificate.
 Your IB Economics commentaries should be based on all 3 parts of your economics coursework, i.e. Micro, Macro or International Trade.
 A dedicated commentary needs to be written for each part.
 This means that you should not start your Microeconomic commentary and take a detour to International Trade.

 The word count for your IB Economics commentary is 750 words, which excludes factors such as diagrams, citations, contents page, acknowledgements and other calculations including formulas.
 You will have to focus more on developing content and analysing your chosen article.
 An effective commentary should have 2+ sketched diagrams as they tend to highlight your analysis better, and they don't even eat your word count.
 I will elaborate on the importance of diagrams later on in this blog!

 Make the most out of your teacher’s comments.
 They are only allowed to help you once!
 So, when you are submitting your first draft, please make sure that you have followed all the guidelines specified by the IB.
 Moreover, sample IB Economics IAs can help you fine-tune your analysis.
 You can access an ample amount of IB Economics sample IAs by clicking here.